-NOW, THEREFORE, BE IT RESOLVED: A firm is deemed as failing to cooperate once the review has commenced by actions including but not limited to:
+NOW, THEREFORE, BE IT RESOLVED: A firm is deemed as failing to cooperate by actions including but not limited to:

-- Not responding to inquiries, - Withholding information significant to the peer review, for instance but not limited to failing to discuss communications received by the reviewed firm relating to allegations or investigations in the conduct of accounting, auditing or attestation engagements from regulatory, monitoring or enforcement bodies, - Not providing documentation including but not limited to the representation letter, quality control documents, engagement working papers, all aspects of functional areas, - Not responding to MFCs or FFCs timely, - Limiting access to offices, personnel or other, - Not facilitating the arrangement for the exit conference on a timely basis, - Failing to timely file the report and the response thereto related to its peer review, if applicable, - Failing to cooperate during oversight, or - Failing to timely acknowledge and complete required corrective actions or implementation plans.
+- Not responding to inquiries once the review has commenced, - Withholding information significant to the peer review, for instance but not limited to: - 1. failing to discuss communications received by the reviewed firm relating to allegations or investigations in the conduct of accounting, auditing, or attestation engagements from regulatory, monitoring, or enforcement bodies; - 2. omission or misrepresentation of information relating to its accounting and auditing practice as defined by the AICPA Standards for Performing and Reporting on Peer Reviews, including, but not limited to, engagements performed under Government Auditing Standards; audits of employee benefit plans, audits performed under FDICIA, audits of carrying broker-dealers, and examinations of service organizations [Service Organizations Control (SOC) 1 and 2 engagements], - Not providing documentation including but not limited to the representation letter, quality control documents, engagement working papers, all aspects of functional areas, - Not responding to MFCs or FFCs timely, - Limiting access to offices, personnel or other once the review has commenced, - Not facilitating the arrangement for the exit conference on a timely basis, - Failing to timely file the report and the response thereto related to its peer review, if applicable, - Failing to cooperate during oversight, or - Failing to timely acknowledge and complete required corrective actions or implementation plans.

-The firm will be advised by certified mail that the AICPA Peer Review Board will appoint a hearing panel to consider whether the firm's enrollment in the AICPA Peer Review Program should be terminated.
+The firm will be advised by certified mail, or other delivery method providing proof of receipt, that the AICPA Peer Review Board will appoint a hearing panel to consider whether the firm's enrollment in the AICPA Peer Review Program should be terminated.
 A firm enrolled in the AICPA Peer Review Program that has been notified that it is the subject of such a hearing may not resign until the matter causing the hearing has been resolved.
 After a hearing is held, a firm whose enrollment in the AICPA Peer Review Program has been terminated has the right to appeal the panel's decision to the AICPA Joint Trial Board within 30 calendar days of the hearing; and